 Sandy’s 20+ years of nonprofit law experience combined with her work as a manager of several nonprofits allows her to truly understand the needs of operating a nonprofit organization and the legal issues that they face.

 Sandy has written widely on the subjects relating to nonprofit management and legal issues and is a sought after speaker.
 She earned a master's degree in public administration with a concentration in association management from George Washington University, Washington D.C., and her J.D. degree from George Washington University’s National Law Center.

 Drew Robert Pfau Englund

-Drew Pfau Englund is a second year law student at Stetson Law, Gulfport, Florida.
+Drew Pfau Englund is a third year law student at Stetson Law, Gulfport, Florida.

 Drew has worked as a paralegal and law clerk for Pfau Englund law for the past 5 years.
 Drew has a particular interest is setting up U.S. fundraising arms of international organizations, particlarly Japanese NGOs.

 Drew plans to continue working for the firm after he graduates from law school in 2017.

 Kelly’s is no stranger to the nonprofit world.
 In 2001, he created his own 501(c)(3) organization, the Central Florida Miracle League, a baseball program for children with physical and mental disabilities.
 Kelly joins Pfau Englund Nonprofit Law with an extensive background in litigation defense and will handle a variety of legal matters for the firm.
 He is a member of the Florida Bar.

 Kathy Weideman, Executive Assistant